dilawrenzo77/Portfolio-website/README.md

-# This ia a FrontEnd Project for my Portfolio Website
+# This is a FrontEnd Project for my Portfolio Website

 ## This Project was created and styled with NextJs and tailwind